auchenberg/kenneth.io/source/_posts/2014-12-28-taking-chrome-devtools-outside-the-browser.md

 ## Hello Chrome DevTools App.

 Let me introduce what I call the [Chrome DevTools App](https://github.com/auchenberg/chrome-devtools-app).
 It's a standalone app that runs Chrome DevTools in its own process.
-It's powered by [node-webkit](https://github.com/rogerwang/node-webkit), and it's able to run on Windows, Mac and Linux, completely independent of Chrome.
+It's powered by [node-webkit](https://github.com/rogerwang/node-webkit), and it's able to run on Windows, Mac and Linux, completely independently of Chrome.

 {% img /images/posts/devtools-app/app-intro.png %}